LuZiffer/Sudoku-Solver/README.tex.md

 # Sudoku-Solver
-Python script for completely solving sudokus using backtracking.
+This is a python script for completely solving sudokus using backtracking.
 Here is an example:

 ![Screenshot](example.jpg "Screenshot")